zacacollier/js-tutoring/README.md

 Also check out [Try Git](https://try.github.io/levels/1/challenges/1).

 5. [Lifehacker: Keyboard Shortcuts](http://lifehacker.com/5970089/back-to-the-basics-learn-to-use-keyboard-shortcuts-like-a-ninja)
 The faster, the better.
-If you want to really optimize your keystroke efficiency, [consider learning Vim](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=learn%20vim).
+If you want to really optimize your keystroke efficiency, [I highly recommend you consider learning Vim - see Environment Setup below for details](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=learn%20vim).

 6. [Codecademy: Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line)
 You'll pick this up more as you go along, but go ahead and learn some basics for now.